-We asked participants about the hesitancies towards urban forestry initiatives that are important to understand about the community they serve and/or are a part of.
-These hesitancies were identified through all five sets of workshops.
+We asked participants about the hesitancies towards urban and community forestry initiatives that are important to understand about the community they serve and/or are a part of.
+The identified hesitancies can inform urban forestry initiatives in their planning and execution.

+Hesitancies: These hesitancies were identified through all five sets of workshops.
 More specific hesitancies from specific communities are identified, as well.
 While these insights can provide guidance concerning engaging with specific communities, we recognize the limitation that a set of workshops is only a small component of best practices in community engagement.